 Studies have shown that consuming rosemary tea has a slight anti-depressant effect on one’s mood.
 Even taking a whiff of rosemary has been shown to reduce cortisol (stress) levels in the body, and the herb has been used for centuries as a natural mood balancer.

 The 4-7-8 Breath, championed by Dr. Weill, has been said to reduce feelings of panic and anxiety.
-Take a 4 second inhale, hold your breath for 7 seconds, and then exhale for 8 seconds.
+Take a 4-second to inhale, hold your breath for 7 seconds, and then exhale for 8 seconds.
 Repeat the pattern several times until feelings of panic subside.

 Fennel, dill, and anise seeds help freshen breath naturally.
 Chew on them after dinner to prevent bad breath.